Harry Oscroft: Later career

 In September 1959, he was traded to rivals Port Vale, along with Peter Ford, for Dickie Cunliffe and £2,000.
 He hit seven goals in 29 appearances in 1959–60, including four in the final day of the campaign in a 6–1 hammering of Swindon Town at Vale Park.
-He scored five goals in 21 Third Division games in 1960–61, and was handed a free transfer by the "Valiants" boss Norman Low in May 1961.
+He scored five goals in 21 Third Division games in 1960–61.
+He was handed a free transfer by the "Valiants" boss Norman Low in May 1961.

 Style of play

 Oscroft was known to often go "missing" during games, but could also provide moments of inspiration for his team.
-He possessed a powerful left foot shot.
+He possessed a powerful left-foot shot.

 Management career and later life

-He retired to the Essex/Suffolk border where he became player/manager for Brantham Athletic, with whom he won the Suffolk Senior Cup in 1962.
+He retired to the Essex/Suffolk border, where he became player-manager for Brantham Athletic, with whom he won the Suffolk Senior Cup in 1962.
 He then played a few games for Sutton United and finally retired from the game completely in 1988 and lived near Colchester.

-He died in his sleep on 31 December 2008 after being cared for at home by his family; he had been suffering from Alzheimers for a number of years before he died.
+He died in his sleep on 31 December 2008 after being cared for at home by his family; he had been suffering from Alzheimers for some years before he died.